mihaigabriel620/BimmerStart/README.md

 Based on esp32c3

-Fully designed in case of failure or arduino looses power it reverts to the original system
+Fully designed in case of failure or the esp looses power it reverts to the original system

 For the remote start features to work we need some info and some parts from the car for status and safety